'Dallas' "Lucy Ewing": Where Is Charlene Tilton Today?

 Charlene Tilton: Her fiancée passed away

 Tilton's first marriage to country singer Johnny Lee only lasted two years.
-They had one daughter, Cherish Lee.
+They had one daughter, country singer Cherish Lee.
 One year later, she married actor Domenick Allen, but they filed for divorce seven years later.

 Charlene was devastated by his death and her grief and desperation drove her to alcoholism.
 Charlene has talked about that time in various interviews, saying that she was deeply depressed and did not leave her house for months.